reginna-chao/nodejs-set-pdf-password/README.md

 1. Put the PDF file in `input` folder.

-2. (Optionally) Modify the settings in the .env file for "COMMON_PASSWORD" and "FILE_NAME_TEMPLATE".
+2. (Optionally) Create the `.env` file and modify the settings for "COMMON_PASSWORD" and "FILE_NAME_TEMPLATE".
 If not needed, please comment out or remove the line.

 3. To start the script: